RHIT-CSSE/csse332/Homework/UserspaceThreadsLab2/README.md

 You may want to put this in a function.

+NOTE: be sure you block SIGALRM as in the example above.
+Lots of other examples block SIGINT (because that tends to be easier to play around with) but blocking SIGINT won't have any effect on the segmentation fault problem.

 Similarly, we need to re-enable the alarm when it is safe.
 You should write the appropriate code for that.